Thyix/recursive-fractal/README.md

 ### Fractal tree and Korch snowflake recursive drawing

 ###### The goal of this project is to make simple, multicolored recursive drawings that can also be manipulated randomly.
-I realized it all by recreating a fractal tree and the korch snowflake.
+I realized it all by recreating a fractal tree and the koch snowflake.
 ---

 ## Prerequisites